MohammadKassas143/Building-Neural-Network-from-Scratch/README.md

 The primary objective is to predict the survival of Titanic passengers based on available information, such as gender, age, and ticket class, using a deep neural network.
 The model achieved 91.84% accuracy on test data, using two hidden layers with optimized parameters.

 ## Dataset
-The dataset consists of 1,309 records with 12 features, including:
+The Titanic dataset consists of 1,309 records with 12 features, including:

 - **PassengerId**: Unique ID
 - **Pclass**: Ticket class